2024: lost trails and hikers in historic wilderness

 This trip—a short loop from Deer Creek Trailhead and day hike to famous Powers Mine—also found trail conditions much worse than earlier visits in 2015 and 2016.

-The 9 of us had 3 different trip objectives.
-Guy and Jan, and John and Jane planned out-and-back hike to Galiuro favorites: Powers Garden Cabin, Powers Mine, and Holdout Spring at head of Rattlesnake Canyon.
-University faculty Jim, Wayne, and Peter came for a round of post-fire photo mapping (comparing to previous post-fire visits).
+The nine of us had three different trip objectives.
+Guy and Jan, and John and Jane, planned out-and-back hike to Galiuro favorites: Powers Garden Cabin, Powers Mine, and Holdout Spring at head of Rattlesnake Canyon.
+University faculty Jim, Wayne, and Peter came for post-fire photo mapping (comparing to previous post-fire visits).

-David and I had added Galiuros to our plans to visit Chiricahua Wilderness.
-Both areas are far southeast of Tucson so we planned 3-day loop in Galiuros “on the way” to Portal for lodging.
+David and I had added Galiuros to a planned Chiricahua Wilderness visit.
+Both areas are far southeast of Tucson so we planned three-day loop in Galiuros “on way” to Portal for lodging.

-We all started at the Deer Creek trailhead with aim to camp near Powers Garden.
+We all started at Deer Creek Trailhead with aim to camp near Powers Garden.
 Guy and Jan started first.
 Jane and John started just before us.

 I would not see David again until evening.

-Galiuros are rich in history with many structures from mining, farming, and grazing.
+Galiuros’ rich history in mining, farming, and grazing visible in remnant structures and roads.
 Ridges offer panoramic views of other Arizona sky islands; canyons boast remnant groves of towering old-growth ponderosa pine and Arizona cypress, waterfalls, and creeks.

-Oak Fire of 2014 burned 14,000 acres in the northeast quarter of this wilderness, blackening many trees on side slopes and ridges (canyon bottoms fared better), and launching continuing trend of stream blowouts and deadfall.
-A 2017 prescribed fire damaged trails beyond Oak burn scar.
-See fires on map below for more detail .
+Oak Fire of 2014 burned 14,000 acres in northeast quarter, blackened most trees on side slopes and ridges (canyon bottoms fared better), and started trend of stream blowouts and deadfall.
+See fires on map below.

-The 100-mile legacy trail system is rapidly disappearing from brush growth, fire damage and maintenance neglect.
-Old signs indicate access north to Aravaipa Wilderness, west on ridge to West Divide, and south to Redfield Canyon Wilderness.
-It seems doubtful these trails still exist.
+Legacy trails rapidly disappearing from brush growth, fire damage, and maintenance neglect.
+Old signs indicate access north to Aravaipa Wilderness, west on ridge to West Divide, and south to Redfield Canyon Wilderness—but no trails found.

-January 2015 and March 2016 visits attempted to reconstruct a weekend 1975 visit we made as university students in Tucson.
+January 2015 and March 2016 visits tried to reconstruct a weekend 1975 visit as university students from Tucson.

 Visit statistics all trips combined: 14 days, 136 miles (hiking at 1.6 miles per hour in 2024), and 525 feet per mile average elevation change.